How to handle communication in your nanny share

 Nanny shares have lots of advantages, but they also require a bit more attention and involvement between the parties.
 When you’re trying to manage the schedules and needs of two families plus a nanny, keeping the lines of communication open is absolutely crucial.
-(And when you officially kick off your nanny share, you’ll quickly realize how much you all will need to discuss on a regular basis!)
+(When you officially kick off your nanny share, you’ll quickly realize how much you all will need to discuss on a regular basis!)
 The tricky part is finding a way to communicate with each other that meets everyone’s needs and expectations.

-That’s not to say that there’s any right or wrong way to manage communication in a nanny share, though.
-Keeping both families and the nanny in the loop should be your main priority, and how you decide to do that is really a matter of personal preference.
-Some people prefer group messages with the families and nanny, while others designate a point person to communicate directly with the nanny for day-to-day matters.
+Keeping both families and the nanny in the loop should be your main priority, but how you decide to do that is really a matter of personal preference.
+Some prefer group messages with the both families and the nanny while others designate a point person to communicate directly with the nanny for day-to-day matters.
+Learn more about these two communication options, along with tips for communicating in a nanny share.

 Whole group communication